Rudolfevergarden/my-CEHv11-notes/module-1.md

     - tamper with hardware or software prior to installation

 ## Information Warfare
+The use of information and communication technologies (ICT) for competitive advantages over an opponent.
+Example of information warefare weapons
+- viruses
+- worms
+- Torjan horses
+- logic bomb
+- traps doors etc.

+Categories (by Martin Libicki)
+- **Command and control warefare**(c2 warfare)

 ## Cyber Kill Chain Methodology
 - Component of intellegence driven defence for identification and prevention of malicious intrusion activities.